White Christmas (film): Contemporary reception

+Later critiques

+As the film evolved to become a Christmas classic, critical analysis moved to the film's depictions of 1950s American culture.
+The feminist film theorist Linda Mizejewski commented that, although the film invoked nostalgia for minstrel shows and homoerotic buddy films, it also disavows both forms of entertainment as verboten due to changing cultural norms.
+Monica Hesse, writing 64 years after the film's release, attributed the film's enduring popularity to its unabashed depictions of contemporary racism and sexism, serving to inspire viewers to continue pressing for cultural reform.

 Home media

 White Christmas was released on VHS in 1986 and again in 1997.
 The first US DVD release was in 2000.
 It was subsequently re-released in 2009, with a commensurate Blu-ray in 2010.
 The film was reissued in a 4-disc "Diamond Anniversary Edition" on October 14, 2014.
 This collection contains a Blu-ray with supplemental features, two DVDs with the film and an audio commentary by Clooney, and a fourth disc of Christmas songs on CD.
 These songs are performed individually by Crosby, Clooney, and Kaye.
+A "70th Anniversary" 4K Blu-ray disc was released on November 4, 2024.

 Stage adaptation

 A stage adaptation of the musical, titled Irving Berlin's White Christmas premiered in San Francisco in 2004 and has played in various venues in the United States, such as Boston, Buffalo, Los Angeles, Detroit and Louisville.
 The musical played a limited engagement on Broadway at the Marquis Theatre, from November 14, 2008, until January 4, 2009.
 The musical also toured the United Kingdom from 2006 to 2008.
 It then headed to the Sunderland Empire in Sunderland from November 2010 to January 2011 after a successful earlier run in Manchester, and continued in various cities with a London West End run at the end of 2014.